googlefonts/variable-components-spec/variable-components-spec.md

 really about how the component moves when transitioning from one composite master to another. _(This should be illustrated visually)_

-### Design space location
+### Designspace location

-The design space location for components is stored as an array of axis indices and a matching array of axis values.
+The designspace location for components is stored as an array of axis indices and a matching array of axis values.

 The VarStore subtable is used to store variation deltas.
 It uses 16 bit integer